 19/08/1899 – Falkirk Herald – Discovery of minerals near Kilsyth – Mr Street, who recently acquired Coneypark and Tomsyne Estates, Kilsyth, Stirlingshire, has been conducting operations to ascertain what minerals underlie these estates.
 The existence of various valuable coal and clay seams, also a very rich seam of shale, never hitherto known occur locality, has been revealed.
 The seams vary from two to six feet.
 The clays, which on testing have proved of the best quality, include those suitable for the manufacturing of fireclay goods and enamel, and likewise splendid terra-cotta.
 Brick and pipe manufacturing will be commenced immediately, and coal measures will also be wrought.
-Mr Street is an enterpjrising Fife coalmaster and brickmaker as well as builder, and has laid down plant on an extensive scale at Banknock with a view to starting the brickmaking industry there.
-He also intends to go largely into the building trade in the district, in which at present houses for the working class are unable to obtained.
+Mr Street is an enterprising Fife coalmaster and brickmaker as well as builder and has laid down plant on an extensive scale at Banknock with a view to starting the brickmaking industry there.
+He also intends to go largely into the building trade in the district, in which at present houses for the working class are unable to be obtained.

-06/03/1903 – Kilsyth Chronicle -Banknock – Action regarding a Feu.-In the Outer House of the Court of Session, last week, before Lord Kincairney, John Shepherd Street brick, manufacturer, Inverkeithing, sued James Dobbie, iron-founder, Hollandbush, for declarator of the defender’s forfeiture of all right to a feu contract between him and the pursuer’s authors of ground at Bonnybridge, in respect that the defender has failed, as the pursuer alleged, to erect substantial stone or brick buildings for the purpose of an iron foundry.
+06/03/1903 – Kilsyth Chronicle -Banknock – Action regarding a Feu.-In the Outer House of the Court of Session, last week, before Lord Kincairney, John Shepherd Street brick, manufacturer, Inverkeithing, sued James Dobbie, iron-founder, Hollandbush, for declarator of the defender’s forfeiture of all right to a feu contract between him and the pursuer’s authors of ground at Bonnybridge, in the respect that the defender has failed, as the pursuer alleged, to erect substantial stone or brick buildings for the purpose of an iron foundry.
 The defender denied that the foundry, which he had erected, was disconform to the provisions of the feu contract, and pleaded that, as the pursuer’s feu-duty was amply scoured by the value of the foundry and other buildings he had erected, the pursuer had no interest to enforce the alleged irritancy.
-After a proof Lord Kincairney held that the construction of the contract must be strict, and that in his opinion it did not provide for walls such as the pursuer demanded.
+After a proof, Lord Kincairney held that the construction of the contract must be strict and that in his opinion it did not provide for walls such as the pursuer demanded.
 As there were brick buildings, including a chimney stalk, furnace, &c., erected by the defender for the purpose of a foundry similar to all foundries in the district, that, in his Lordship’s judgement, satisfied the conditions of the contract.
 The defender was assoilized, with expenses.

-27/06/1903 – Falkirk Herald – non brick related article that refers to a Mr John McGill, Clerk, Dennyloanhead who is employed with John A Street, brick manufacturer, Banknock.
+27/06/1903 – Falkirk Herald – Non-brick related article that refers to a Mr John McGill, Clerk, Dennyloanhead who is employed with John A Street, brick manufacturer, Banknock.

 Below – 1913 – Banknock – Colliery site.

-08/02/1913 – Falkirk Herald – Chimney stalk delays railway traffic – The taking down of the chimney stalk connected with the demolition of Banknock Brick Works resulted in an unexpected mishap.
+08/02/1913 – Falkirk Herald – Chimney stalk delays railway traffic – The taking down of the chimney stalk connected with the demolition of Banknock Brickworks resulted in an unexpected mishap.
 The stalk stood some distance from the Kilsyth and Bonnybridge Railway, and the workmen used explosives to upset it.
 Unfortunately, the stalk toppled over in the direction of the railway line, and in its precipitation smashed the telegraph wires bringing down several poles, destroying the fence, also damaging the permanent way, and delaying passenger traffic.